hackedpassword/AFX/README.md

 Currently sporting some base textures.

 Modder help needed: Doesn't seem to work atm as a mod. :/ Not with perm audio/visual either.
 Hmm!
+Post something in [Discussions](https://github.com/hackedpassword/AFX/discussions) above if you have some insight.
+Thanks!

 ## AFX contents